-The federal government must provide adequate resources enable local to governments to identify and rectify any structural vulnerability in their critical infrastructures.
+The federal government must provide resources enable adequate to local governments to identify and rectify any structural vulnerability in their critical infrastructures.
 In addition, the federal government must provide technical assistance for the development of emergency alternatives to be used in the event of a major system disruption.